Shishamo (saltwater smelt) is a type of smelt and a Japanese delicacy. It is eaten grilled or fried whole and served with its fish eggs intact.

 It’s sold semi-dried.
 To cook it, coat it with a thin dusting of flour and deep fry or grill the fish.
 Serve with a side of tsuyu (diluted dashi), ponzu sauce, or lemon wedge to cut the fishy flavor.

 Where To Buy

 You can find it in Japanese or Asian grocery stores sold in packages.
-It’s sold dried, and you need to deep fry or grill the fish first.
+Check the freezer or refrigerator aisle.